WisTex/Pay-It-Forward-License/README.md

 include a copy of this license with the Software.
 You may not take any action that prevents people from execising their rights or obligations under this license.

-If you want to sublicense this Software and do not want to include this license with our Software, you MUST purchase a commercial license, if available.
+If you want to sublicense this Software and do not want to include this copyright notice and permission notice in all copies or substantial portions of the Software, you MUST purchase a commercial license, if available.

 You cannot claim that Software created by the copyright holder is yours and must always give proper credit to the author(s).